-[This is the speech I made, between the salmon and rare fillet courses served in a marquee in my mother's flower-filled garden, for my father's 80th birthday (and actually on the date of my mother's birthday, falling three days later than his).
-To my great surprise several people asked me for copies of it afterwards, and so I thought it might be interesting, here, though I can't recreate the atmosphere, which helped its delivery enormously.
-Imagine old friends, some traveling far to be there, who have known each other and my father for longer than I have been alive.
-Visiting family from near and far.
+[I was asked to speak at my father's 80th birthday.
+This filled me with dread, for months.
+What does one say?
+The truth?
+Finally, at 4am the day before the party, I sat down at the kitchen table in my parents' house, and wrote.
+Maybe the jet lag helped.
+The tent in the garden was full, with old friends, some traveling far to be there, who have known each other and my father for longer than I have been alive.
+Visiting family.
 My two brothers sitting beside each other, who have not spoken in years.
-Plenty of wine, oceans of flowers, and very good food.
+Oceans of wine, rivers of flowers, and very good food.
 There was much laughing.
 There was some crying.
-It helps if you know the characters involved...and my dad can take it on the chin.]
+It helps if you know the characters involved...and my dad can took it on the chin.]

 Seven Lessons from my Father 2 December 2012